Three RHEL 8 or 9 VMs

 Three servers.
 Two masters for HA.
 One data layer.
 Git is the source of truth.

 Why three, not two or four?
-Two servers (the official Basic Enterprise model) means one master — fragile.
-Four servers (Distributed Enterprise) is overkill below ~10,000 minions.
-Three is the sweet spot: HA where you need it, simple where you don't.
+Two servers (the official Basic Enterprise model) means one master, which is fragile.
+Four servers (Distributed Enterprise) is more than you need below about 10,000 minions.
+Three is what we land on for most clients.

 Cutover = repoint the CNAME (or swap the LB target).
 Minions don't notice.
 Both stacks pull from the same Git, so they're identical by definition.